ParallelMaths/parallel/pages/8-35-summer-sums.md

 * [ ] 360 days
 {.col-5}

+^^^ hint id=16_1
+You need the lowest common multiple (LCM) of 1,2,3,4,5 and 6.
+Since every number is a multiple of 1, and every multiple of 4 is a multiple of 2, and every multiple of 6 is a multiple of 3, you really only need to consider the LCM of 4,5 and 6.
+^^^

 ---

 The lowest common multiple of 2, 3, 4, 5 and 6 is required.
 Of these numbers, 2, 3 and 5 are prime whilst 4 = 2² and 6 = 2 × 3.